 – Communicate different consumer benefits such as easy slip on, no laces, waterproof, float, easily cleanable, odour proof, breathable, durable, long life.

 – Run innovative marketing concepts that emphasise the durability and long life of the shoes.
-E.g. build sculptures in store throuhg repurposing shoes or showing the impacts they can go through.
+E.g. build sculptures in store through repurposing shoes or showing the impacts they can go through.
+Communicate the sustainability values which are so important for business’s in the current and forward thinking world.

 – Reinvigorate brand voice.
 Identifying with consumers by using more relatable user stories across different consumer touch points such as in store, brochures, social media and website/ digital fronts.